-The snow season in Victoria officially runs from the Queen's Birthday weekend in early June until either the last weekend of September or first weekend of October.
+The snow season in Victoria officially runs from the King's Birthday long weekend in early June until either the last weekend of September or first weekend of October.
 However good snow dumps may occur before and after this period, thus the official start and end of the snow season is subject to seasonal variations.

 At some of the larger snow resorts, visitors keen to ski, snowboard, snow tube, half pipe and go cross-country will find a range of on-mountain accommodation choices to suit their needs, from backpackers lodges to luxury chalet, plus plenty of entertainment options and services.